New York State Route 128: Route description

-NY 128 begins at an intersection with NY 22 (Armonk–Bedford Road), an arterial boulevard, in the hamlet of Armonk (within the town of North Castle).
+NY 128 begins at an intersection with NY 22 (Armonk–Bedford Road), an expressway, in the hamlet of Armonk (within the town of North Castle).
 NY 128 proceeds north on Main Street, a two-lane commercial street, intersecting with an old alignment of NY 22, entering the town center for North Castle, where it maintains the commercial backdrop through town.
 Passing west of Wampus Brook Park, NY 128 intersects with Old Mount Kisco Road, an old alignment as it leaves the town center.
 NY 128 soon parallels the park and Wampus Brook on its way north, maintaining the Main Street moniker until an intersection with Old Mount Kisco Road.
 At that junction, the route becomes Armonk–Mount Kisco Road, making a large bend westward near Al Ehrmann Park.

 Now running northwest, NY 128 crosses through North Castle as a two-lane residential roadway, paralleling Wrights Mill Road into Wampus Pond County Park.
 Through the parkland, NY 128 bends northwest, running along the northern edge of the park, and passing Wampus Pond.
 NY 128 soon enters the town of New Castle, where it changes names to Armonk Road on its way north, remaining a two-lane residential street.
 The route winds its way north via several bends, soon becoming a wooded roadway through New Castle.
 Residences remain spacious, paralleling NY 128 into the village of Mount Kisco.
-Now in Mount Kisco, NY 128 retains the name Armonk Road until a junction with Lexington Avenue, where NY 128 proceeds north on Park Avenue, which intersects with NY 117 (Main Street), where the NY 128 designation ends.
+Now in Mount Kisco, NY 128 splits off Armonk Road and becomes Lexington Avenue before intersecting NY 117 (Main Street), where the NY 128 designation ends.